m-kinnanderRepos/stockguruV2/README.md

+Run this project in its own virtual environment.
+Look into venv or pyenv.

-You may need to pip install requests.
+You need to pip install requests.

 You will need to create a config.json file with following key and insert your values:
 `{ "API": { "KEY": "Your_API_key", "DAYSAGO": 5 } }`